 Juliet is one of the youngest of Shakespeare’s heroines (she is only 13), but that doesn’t mean that she isn’t as strong and independent.
 This witty, intelligent and courageous girl clearly controls the action in the play.
 As the story progresses, we follow her growing from an obedient child into a confident young woman who knows what she wants.
 After all, it’s her who leads Romeo into proposing marriage and arranging the ceremony.
 In the famous balcony scene, she stands above him.
 Coincidence?
 I don’t think so.
-This is not only a tragic love story, but also the story of a strong woman controlling her own destiny: “For never was a story of more woe / Than this of Juliet and her Romeo.”
+This is not only a tragic love story but also the story of a strong woman controlling her own destiny: “For never was a story of more woe / Than this of Juliet and her Romeo.”

 Viola (Twelfth Night)

 Viola is the man not only physically but also in spirit.
-Believing that her brother has died in shipwreck, she takes control of her own destiny, deciding to disguise herself as page and serve the duke Orsino.
-Throughout the play, Viola plays her role as Cesario so convincingly that no characters guesses her real identity.
-While this leads to hilarious moments in the play, it also poses a more serious question: If woman are inherently different to men, how can this woman in male attire possibly be mistaken for a man?
+Believing that her brother has died in shipwreck, she takes control of her own destiny, deciding to disguise herself as a page and serve duke Orsino.
+Throughout the play, Viola plays her role as Cesario so convincingly that no character guesses her real identity.
+While this leads to hilarious moments in the play, it also poses a more serious question: If women are inherently different to men, how can this woman in male attire possibly be mistaken for a man?
 The answer is, of course, that women are in every respect as strong as men and this is precisely what Viola proves.